Darwin Awards: Astoundingly stupid judgment

-Capable of sound judgement
+Capable of sound judgment

-The nominee must be at least past the legal driving age and free of mental defect (Northcutt considers injury or death caused by mental defect to be tragic, rather than amusing, and routinely disqualifies such entries).
-After much discussion, a small category regarding deaths below this age limit also exists.
-Entry into this category requires that the peers of the candidate be of the opinion that the actions of the person in question were above and beyond the limits of reason.

-In 2011, however, the awards targeted a 16-year-old boy in Leeds who died stealing copper wiring (the standard minimum driving age in Great Britain being 17).
+In 2011, the awards targeted a 16-year-old boy in Leeds who died stealing copper wiring.
 In 2012, Northcutt made similar light of a 14-year-old girl in Brazil who was killed while leaning out of a school bus window, but she was "disqualified" for the award itself because of the likely public objection owing to the girl's age, which Northcutt asserts is based on "magical thinking".